 Victorian Slum House

 In conclusion, Victorian Slum House is a fascinating show for history buffs and those interested in observing how the less fortunate classes of the past coped with harsh living conditions.
 The show is both educational and entertaining, and while it has a somber note, it manages to provide viewers with a stark reminder of the struggles of the working class back in the day.
 The show does an excellent job of portraying life scenes of the past while making a connection with the present-day viewers' experiences.

-Victorian Slum House is a series that is currently running and has 1 seasons (5 episodes).
-The series first aired on May 24, 2017.
+Victorian Slum House is a series that ran for 1 seasons (5 episodes) between May 24, 2017 and on PBS

+Victorian Slum House